The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning Closures

 \subsubsection{SINDy Approach}

-An early example of using equation discovery to find a plasma closure relation is the study by \citet{alves_data-driven_2022}, which utilises sparse regression to find reduced models of plasma dynamics from fully kinetic plasma simulations.
-The study aimed to seek interpretable and generalizable models from which links to theoretical work in plasma physics could be found.
+\citet{alves_data-driven_2022} applied sparse regression to fully kinetic PIC simulation data to discover reduced models of plasma dynamics, seeking interpretable and generalisable expressions from which connections to existing theoretical work could be drawn.

-The authors found that the sparse regression algorithm is sensitive to noise in the data, which can be significant in PIC simulations, due to the projection of particles onto the grid.
-This study addresses these challenges by reformulating the sparse regression method to identify the partial differential equations in their integral form, helping to reduce the effects of noise and improve the accuracy of the identified models.
-By reformulating, the authors can utilise a centred-finite-difference method to integrate the target variables over compact volumes in the data, reducing the noise and significantly reducing the error compared to the identification of the equations in differential form.
+A central challenge identified by the authors is the sensitivity of sparse regression to noise, which can be substantial in PIC simulations due to the projection of macro-particles onto the grid.
+To address this, the study reformulated the sparse regression problem to identify the governing PDEs in integral form, substantially reducing the effect of noise compared to the differential formulation.
+This integral approach can be viewed as a special case of the Weak SINDy (WSINDy) framework \citep{messenger_weak_2021, reinbold_using_2020}, which replaces pointwise derivative evaluations with integrals against smooth, compactly supported test functions.

-The authors first applied sparse regression to recover the kinetic Vlasov equation and both the one-fluid MHD and multi-fluid equations directly from the kinetic simulation data.
-By utilising the method of finding the underlying partial differential equations in their integral form, the authors were able to recover the Vlasov equation to within a $2\%$ error.
-The multi-fluid equations were able to be found within a $1-2\%$ error, while the one-fluid MHD equations were found within a $1-4\%$ error, demonstrating the ability of the sparse regression algorithm to identify the governing equations of the system.

-Through the analysis of the accuracy-complexity graphs of the plasma fluid sparse regression task, the authors can identify a hierarchy of reduced models with increasing complexity (see Figure \ref{fig:Alves_paper}).
-The authors identify the models of this hierarchy as different closure models resulting from various physical approximations.
-The authors are therefore able to identify the terms for which their inclusion results in the largest increase in model accuracy, implying these terms are the most relevant to the dynamics of the system.
-The authors then propose the analysis of this hierarchy of models as a method for which new closure models could be informed.

-The paper concludes that sparse regression is a powerful tool for extracting interpretable and generalisable reduced models from complex plasma simulations.
-The approach provides a bridge between computational data and theoretical plasma physics, facilitating the development of more accurate, data-driven models.
-Future work on improving the closure relations will focus on utilising the hierarchy of models as a guiding framework for choosing terms that are most important to the dynamics of the plasma when constructing new closure relations.

-This early application of the sparse regression technique to the plasma closure serves as a great example of how the technique can be used to inform future work on developing closure models, as seen by the model hierarchy, which the authors were able to produce and link directly to well-known closure models resulting from different physical approximations.
-Alves and Fiuza were also very influential in their solution to the problem of the systemic noise from kinetic particle-in-cell simulations, with many of the future uses of sparse regression also learning the governing equations in integral form to mitigate the effect of noise in the training data.